craftercms/docs/source/developers/extensions/resources/form-data-source-plugins.rst

 |

-Here's our project plugin data source added to the list of data sources in content types
+Here's our plugin data source added to the list of data sources in content types

 .. image:: /_static/images/form-sources/datasource-plugin-added.webp
     :width: 50 %